Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 Success!
 ```

 Now, Helen's coins are locked in two outputs: one from Pedro and one from Ivan.
-Let's send them to someone:
+Let's send them to someone else:

 ```shell
 $ blockchain_go send -from Helen -to Rachel -amount 3